 So, Why Are LEDs So Much Better?
 Key Differences Between HPS and LED Grow Lights

 Since HPS lamps have been around longer than LEDs, many still view them as the gold standard for indoor cultivation.
 However, even HPS proponents have to admit LEDs address many of this older model’s inefficiencies.
-Let’s run through a few common pros associated with using an LED grow light for cannabis.
+Let’s run through a few common pros associated with using an LED grow light for plants.

 Full-Spectrum LEDs Offer A Wider Array Of Wavelengths

 In terms of light spectrums, HPS can’t hold a candle to LED grow lights.
 When you use HPS lamps, you’re only exposing your plants to monochromatic warm yellow patterns that have a correlated color temperature of 2200K.
 LEDs, however, offer a broad array of colors ranging from 2200K to 6000K.

 While manufacturers could produce LEDs with specific light frequencies (e.g. “blurple” or UV), full spectrum LEDs offer the wide assortment of colors.
 To date, full spectrum LEDs like Mars Hydro are dedicated to growing plants, which accounts for their higher yields versus HPS.